semana-io/hack-me/README.md

 ## Exercise

-Let's develop an application (local only) that allows the user to manage desks, employees and assignation day by day.
+Let's develop an application (local only) that allows the user to manage desks, employees and assignation.

 The app will contain a main menu with 3 items:

 - Desks
 - Employees
-- Calendar

-The app will be developed in TypeScript and will contain relevant unit test.
+The app will be developed in **TypeScript** and will contain relevant **unit test**.
 Other libs may be added.

-The delivery **is not supposed to be all functional**, let's focus on architecture, wording, ...
+The delivery **is not supposed to be all functional**, let's focus on architecture, wording, or anything that matter for you ...

 You'll have to present and justify your decisions during the debrief.

 ### Desks

-The desk page will allow the user to create, view and modify the desk (unique number) list.
+The desk page will allow the user to create, view and modify the desk (unique number and a name) list.

 ### Employees

-The employee page will allow the user to create, view and modify the employee (name, etc...) list.
+The employee page will allow the user to create, view and modify the employee (name, email, preferred desk list) list.

-An employee may have a preferred ordered desk list.
+An employee has a preferred **ordered** desk list, that:
+- can have variable length
+- can be empty

-### Calendar
+### Desk assignation (Algorithm)

-The calendar page will display employee desk assignation for the next following days.

-An action will allow the user to assign a specific free desk to an employee for a specific day.

-An action will allow the user to remove an assignation.

 An action will allow the user to trigger an algorithm that assign automatically desk to employee according to the preferred desk list.

+The algorithm should, as possible:
+- give one of his first preferred desk to an employee
+- minimize complexity
+- return employee that doesn't get desk

 ### Extension : Zoning